 When daughters are still little kids, they only got their eyes fixated on Mommy alone.
 They follow their mothers around wherever they go and try to mimic anything and everything that Mom does.

 But, once they grow up to be adult children, go off to explore the big world, and live their own lives, it is no longer uncommon to see daughters who reject their mothers.
 This is the time when differences and separation concerns start to occur.

 An Increasing Gap between Mothers and Daughters

-Mother-daughter relationships become a constant struggle of balancing the good and the bad.
+Mother-daughter relationship become a constant struggle of balancing the good and the bad.
 More often than not, this is the point of the relationship when mothers and daughters are not prepared to handle the increasing gap between them.
 Physical separation of mothers and daughters is also affected by the specific degree to which both parties must feel connected instead of feeling disconnected or rejected.

 All too often, you will hear how frustrated and hurt adult daughters and mothers feel just because they are not emotionally connected.
-Instead, it seems that their relationships are now composed of nothing but unnecessary criticisms, constant arguing, and lack or absence of mutual support as a whole.
+Instead, it seems that their toxic relationships are now composed of nothing but unnecessary criticisms, constant arguing, and lack or absence of mutual support as a whole.